ACT Math: Strategy & Practice Questions

 How hard is the ACT Math section?

 The difficulty range is wide.
-Early questions in the section are genuinely straightforward — they test basic arithmetic, simple algebra, and elementary geometry.
+Early questions in the section are genuinely straightforward, testing basic arithmetic, simple algebra, and elementary geometry.
 Questions near the end of the section can involve trigonometry, logarithms, complex functions, and multi-step geometry.
-Most students find the pacing challenging more than the math itself: switching between content areas rapidly and keeping errors in check under time pressure is where students tend to lose points.
+Most students find the pacing challenging more than the math itself.
+Switching between content areas rapidly and keeping errors in check under time pressure is where students tend to lose points.

 How much can I realistically improve my ACT Math score?